elki-project/elki-project.github.io/howto/precomputed_distances.md

 0 1 0.12345
 </pre>

 thus specifies that the objects 0 and 1 have a distance of 0.12345.
-Details can be found in the class [AsciiDistanceParser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/distance/distancefunction/external/AsciiDistanceParser.html), or you can provide your own implementation of the [DistanceParser](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/distance/distancefunction/external/DistanceParser.html) interface.
+Details can be found in the class [AsciiDistanceParser](/releases/current/javadoc/elki/distance/external/AsciiDistanceParser.html), or you can provide your own implementation of the [DistanceParser](/releases/current/javadoc/elki/distance/distancefunction/external/DistanceParser.html) interface.

 Note that the current implementation requires you to also specify the distance from an object to itself.

-In order to specify the exact meaning of the object numbers, you need to use the [FixedDBIDsFilter](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/filter/FixedDBIDsFilter.html)!
+In order to specify the exact meaning of the object numbers, you need to use the [FixedDBIDsFilter](/releases/current/javadoc/elki/datasource/filter/FixedDBIDsFilter.html)!

 Here are the key parameters needed for using a text based distance matrix:

 <pre>
 -dbc.filter FixedDBIDsFilter -dbc.startid 0
--algorithm.distancefunction external.FileBasedSparseDoubleDistanceFunction
+-algorithm.distancefunction external.FileBasedSparseDoubleDistance
 -distance.matrix /tmp/simple.ascii
 </pre>